ufdatastudio/mixtec-namedate-classifiers/README.md

 # MIXTEC-CLASSIFIERS

 ## Prerequisites

 Before you begin, make sure that you have the following installed:

 - Python (preferably version 3.7 or higher)
 - Git
 - GPU drivers (if using GPU for training)
 - Huggingface credentials (for dataset access)
-- Git lfs: You might need this to ensure that the images downloaded from huggingface are not just references but actual files.
+- Git LFS: You might need this to ensure that the images downloaded from Huggingface are not just references but actual files.

 ## Steps